 - Drink a glass of mineral water instead of soda at lunch.

-If you want more than tips for weight loss from Dan DeFigio, jump into the nutrition coaching program!
+If you want more than tips for weight loss from Dan DeFigio, drop us a note to talk about coaching options!
 It’s a step-by-step process to losing weight, stopping stress eating, building healthier nutrition habits, and making healthy eating normal.